-Despite the beauty of the different valleys in the region, my #1 priority was to see the hot air balloons that occupied the Cappadocian sky.
+Despite the beauty of the different valleys in the region, my #1 priority was to see the hot air balloon rides that occupied the Cappadocian sky.
 In fact, this was the sole reason that pushed me to come to Nevşehir, which was way out of my other destinations along the Mediterranean coast.

-Nevertheless, prices of hot air balloons, for a budget traveler like me, was quite high.
+Nevertheless, prices of hot air balloon rides, for a budget traveler like me, was quite high.
 Instead of looking for coupons and discount codes online, I decided to ask my Couchsurfing host to help me find a way to see the balloons for free.

 At 4 am the next morning, my host woke me up and told me that a shuttle was here to pick me up for towards the area for hot air balloon rides.